 You have now learned a small portion of SEO that you can practice yourself.
 Still, check the errors using the analytics tools available to you.
 You can find some free as well as premium tools to audit your site and improve your SEO.

-Google Analytics & Search Console can measure many metrics associated with your SEO and provide recommendation over the issues with your site.
+Google Analytics & Search Console can measure many metrics associated with your SEO and provide recommendations over the issues with your site.
 SEMRush & Moz are other good alternatives in your SEO journey.

 Look, SEO is not something that you can achieve overnight.
 It’s a strategy in digital marketing to get free ranking in search results to avail maximum organic traffic.
 Integrate it with other digital marketing components to achieve better results for your campaign.

 Stay updated and tuned with us.
-And, if you have any query, put in the comment box below.
+And, if you have any queries, put them in the comment box below.

 You May Also Like